 CINEside starts in Demo Mode.
 You can import your screenplay, plan shots, add references, write notes, and see how everything comes together — with your own script.

-Two things are disabled in Demo Mode: saving your project as a .cnsd file, and exporting to CONNECT for your director.
+Two things are disabled in Demo Mode: saving your project as a .cnsd file, exporting to CONNECT for your director, and the Schedule feature.
 PDF exports work, but are watermarked.

 When you're ready: buy a license at cineside.app, then click Activate License → in the toolbar, or launch CINEside and enter your key on the license screen.
 The app switches to the full version immediately — saving, CONNECT export, and clean PDFs unlock.